kaleidawave/kaleidawave.github.io/src/posts/a-preview-of-the-checker.md

 ### However I am now on break
 Unfortunately I have other priorities for the next two months, so I can't [spearhead additions and fixes](https://github.com/kaleidawave/ezno/pull/31).
 I will be around though to respond to certain things but development will be slower.

 Incredibly grateful for current [sponsors](https://github.com/sponsors/kaleidawave).
 Any contributions including [one-time](https://github.com/sponsors/kaleidawave?frequency=one-time) are important for this project to keep going.
-For now GH seems to be the best way to do this.
+For now GitHub sponsors seems to be the easiest way to do this.

 Hopefully I can keep this going as a chill experimental project without strings attached that I can keep improving part time!